klausmeyer/rubyup/README.md

 # Ruby Up!

+---

+> :warning: This project is no longer being actively developed or maintained.
+>
+> Checkout [Depfu](https://depfu.com/blog/update-your-engines) as good alternative.

+---

 The goal of this project is to automate the update of the used ruby version in multiple GitHub repositories.

 At the moment this is mostly a proof of concept and has a few rough edges.<br>